secretfader/www/src/content/about.md

     href: https://shoutoutcolorado.com/meet-nicholas-young-creative-director/
     pubDate: 2025/06/11
 ---
-Nicholas Young is a Colorado-based engineer, filmmaker, designer, and creative director whose work bridges the worlds of technology, art, and storytelling.
-As an early contributor to both the Rust and Node.js programming ecosystems, he helped shape the world of modern open source development.
-He was also among the first wave of podcasters, and went on to launch a network of shows from Chicago, all of which were formative in the medium's early growth.
+Nicholas Young is a Colorado-based filmmaker, designer, engineer, certified remote pilot, and creative director.
+His work bridges the worlds of technology, art, and storytelling.

-Nicholas is the founder of [Fictive Flame Media](https://fictiveflame.co), a visual and interactive design studio focused on documentary storytelling and cross-disciplinary collaboration.
-Through the company, he brings bold, human-centered narratives to life, blending technical precision with emotional depth.
-He is also a certified Part 107 remote pilot, providing aerial imaging across the country.
+He is the founder of [Fictive Flame](https://fictiveflame.co), a storytelling, film, and design studio which draws techniques from the world of documentary filmmaking to craft bold, human-centric narratives for clients of all sizes.

-Nicholas also works as an interdisciplinary design and engineering consultant, where his ability to merge innovation with aesthetic insight makes him a valued partner on projects that demand both vision and versatility.
+An early contributor to both the Rust and Node.js programming language ecosystems, Nicholas helped shape the landscape of modern open source development, ensuring security and ease of use at each stage.
+He was also part of the first wave of podcasters, launching a network of shows and a ssupporting creative agency from Chicago&mdash;efforts that played a formative role in the medium's early development.

-After moving to Colorado in 2016, Nicholas faced a life-altering diagnosis that led to a double amputation.
-He has since become a visible advocate and adaptive athlete&mdash;cycling, hiking, and running across the rugged Colorado landscape.
-His story has been featured in Bicycling Magazine and on local television for his resilience and athleticism.
+In 2016, shortly after relocating to Colorado in 2016, Nicholas received a life-altering diagnosis that led to a double amputation.
+Since then, he has become a visible advocate and adaptive athlete: cycling, hiking, and running across Colorado's rugged terrain.

 Today, Nicholas continues to tell stories that explore themes of adaptation, creativity, and the interconnectedness of disciplines&mdash;both through his work at Fictive Flame Media and his broader creative practice.